ne0-jamm3r/pylogger/README.md

-# Simple and Usefull Python Keylogger - Pylogger
+# Simple and Convenient Python Keylogger - Pylogger

 This spyware has two modes:
 1) Email